-- Always being present when individuals—especially young people or those who struggle to swim—are in the pool
+- Always supervising the area when individuals—especially young people or those who struggle to swim—are in the pool

 - Ensuring that children and other at-risk individuals are not in parts of the pool where suction devices are present